Magnus Hirschfeld

-Magnus Hirschfeld (14 May 1868 – 14 May 1935) was a German physician, sexologist, and LGBTQ advocate whose German citizenship was revoked in 1933 by the Nazi government.
+Magnus Hirschfeld (14 May 1868 – 14 May 1935) was a German physician, sexologist, and LGBTQ advocate whose German citizenship was revoked in 1933 by the Nazi government due to his advocacy.

 Hirschfeld was educated in philosophy, philology, and medicine.
 An outspoken advocate for sexual minorities, he founded the Scientific-Humanitarian Committee and the World League for Sexual Reform.
 During the 1920s he based his practice in Berlin-Charlottenburg.
 His Committee carried out "the first advocacy for homosexual and transgender rights".

 Hirschfeld is regarded as one of the most influential 20th-century sexologists.
 He was targeted by early fascists, and later by the Nazis, for being Jewish and gay.
 He was beaten by völkisch activists in 1920, and in 1933 his Institut für Sexualwissenschaft was looted and its books burned by Nazis.
 He was forced into exile in France, where he died in 1935.

 Early life

 Hirschfeld was born in Kolberg in Pomerania (since 1945 Kołobrzeg in Poland), to an Ashkenazi Jewish family, the son of highly regarded physician and Senior Medical Officer Hermann Hirschfeld.
 As a youth he attended Kolberg Cathedral School, which at the time was a Protestant school.
-In 1887–1888, he studied comparative linguistics in Breslau, but decided to transfer to University of Strasbourg (then named the Kaiser-Wilhelm-Universität) to study medicine and natural sciences in 1889.
-He left Straßburg for Berlin in 1890 where he continued his studies for a year before transferring to the University of Munich in 1891.
-Hirschfeld left Munich later that same year to complete his state mandated military service in Heidelberg, continuing his medical studies at the University of Heidelberg in his spare time.
+In 1887–1888, he studied comparative linguistics in Breslau, but decided to transfer to the University of Strasbourg (then named the Kaiser-Wilhelm-Universität) to study medicine and natural sciences in 1889.
+He left the Strasbourg for the Friedrich Wilhelm University of Berlin in 1890, where he continued his studies for a year before transferring to the Ludwig-Maximilians-Universität München in 1891.
+Hirschfeld left Munich later that same year to complete his state mandated military service in Heidelberg, continuing his medical studies at Heidelberg University in his spare time.
 At the end of 1891, Hirschfeld completed his service and returned to Berlin to write his medical thesis on the effects of influenza on the nervous system, with Rudolf Virchow and Emil Heinrich du Bois-Reymond serving as his oral examiners.
 In 1892, he received his medical degree.

 After his studies, Hirschfeld spent the next two years traveling the world, giving lectures and writing articles.
 He spent time in the major cities of France, Algeria, Morocco, Italy, and the United States.
 During his eight month stay in the United States, Hirschfeld traveled to Chicago to document the World's Columbian Exposition for a German newspaper.
 He became fascinated by the city's homosexual subculture, struck by its similarities to the homosexual subculture of Berlin.
 As a result, Hirschfeld began to develop his theory about the universality of homosexuality around the world; he researched in books and newspaper articles about the existence of gay subcultures in Rio de Janeiro, Tangier, and Tokyo, all of which shared many of the same cultural similarities.